 Level 3 Pitch Angle, Phase Angle, and Pressure (PAPAP) Processing Algorithms

-Level 3 differential flux data is used in the calculation of the Level 3 PAPAP data products by utilizing the pitch angle data from each telescope and a predefined set of pitch angle bins with centers at TBD all expressed in degrees and a predefined set of phase angle bins of TBD degrees in separation with the first center point set at zero degrees.
+Level 3 differential flux data is used in the calculation of the Level 3 PAPAP data products by utilizing the pitch angle data from each telescope and a predefined set of pitch angle bins with centers the same as for the Level 3 PAP data product.
+The predefined set of phase angle bins are calculated in thirty (30) degrees separation with the first center set at zero degrees.
 Moments are also calculated as with the Level 3 PAP data product and include calculated species specific perpendicular and parallel partial particle pressures, density for a select set of energy channels, the omnidirectional differential flux for each energy channel, and fully integrated particle flux over the entire energy range.
 An algorithm diagram is not shown for this product as it is almost exactly the same as for the Level 3 PAP algorithm with one change.
 At the point in which we identify the “PA Bin” number for the record we instead identify the PitchBin and the PhaseBin for the record.
-The FxDU related variables are expanded with one additional dimension, e.g. FxDU as Double[nE, nPitch, nPhase].
+The FxDU related variables are expanded with one additional dimension, e.g. FxDU as Double[#energy channels, #Pitch bins, #Phase bins].

 Level 4 Phase Space Density Data Products